JasonGiedymin/container-automation-lib/README.md

 # MOVED To [new owner](https://github.com/Amuxbit/container-automation-lib)

-This repo has been transfered to a new owner.
+This repo has been transferred to a new owner.
 See [Amuxbit](https://github.com/Amuxbit/container-automation-lib).
 This repo will be frozen.